MeaCulpitt/SignalCast/docs/Business_Logic.md

 ### Within the Bittensor Ecosystem

 * **Subnet 93 (Bitcast):** While SignalCast leverages SN93, the two are distinct.
-Bitcast focuses on the **creation** of content; SignalCast focuses on the **tactical distribution** of that content.
+Bitcast focuses on the **creation** of content; SignalCast focuses on placing that content in front of the **right audience**.
 * **Subnet 71 (Leadpoet):** Leadpoet utilizes AI agents to find and qualify leads.
-SignalCast differs by acting as the **delivery vehicle** that moves those leads through a content-driven funnel, rather than just identifying them.
+SignalCast differs by acting as the **delivery vehicle** that places content in front of those leads, rather than just identifying them.

 ### Outside of Bittensor

 * **Traditional ABM Platforms (Terminus, 6sense):** These are centralized, expensive SaaS tools that rely on proprietary data silos.
-SignalCast provides a **decentralized alternative** where a global network of miners competes to find placements that centralized algorithms often miss.
+SignalCast provides a **decentralized alternative** where a global network of miners competes to find audience placements that centralized algorithms often miss.
 * **Google/Meta Ads:** These platforms prioritize their own ad revenue over advertiser ROI.
-SignalCast aligns incentives so that miners only earn when **verified industrial interest** is generated.
+SignalCast aligns incentives so that miners only earn when content reaches **verified relevant audiences**.

 ---

 ## Why This Use Case is Well-Suited to a Bittensor Subnet

-Bittensor is the only infrastructure capable of incentivizing **Digital Reconnaissance** at scale.
+Bittensor is the only infrastructure capable of incentivizing **Audience Research** at scale.

-* **Proof of Intelligence:** Identifying a competitor's customer base through "Technographic Ruptures" is a task requiring semantic reasoning and real-time research—perfect for Bittensor's competitive miner/validator architecture.
+* **Proof of Intelligence:** Identifying which companies use which tools, and finding where those users gather online, is a task requiring research and reasoning—perfect for Bittensor's competitive miner/validator architecture.
-* **Incentive Alignment:** By using **Yuma Consensus**, SignalCast can reward the *quality* of a lead over the *quantity* of clicks.
-This is impossible in centralized ad networks where the platform is incentivized to maximize impressions.
+* **Incentive Alignment:** By using **Yuma Consensus**, SignalCast can reward the *relevance* of an audience over the *quantity* of impressions.
+This is impossible in centralized ad networks where the platform is incentivized to maximize volume.
-* **Global Scale:** A decentralized network of miners can infiltrate niche industry forums, gated communities, and "Dark Social" channels that no centralized crawler can reach.
+* **Global Scale:** A decentralized network of miners can find and access niche industry forums, gated communities, and specialized channels that no centralized crawler can reach.

 ---

 ## Content Source Flexibility

-SignalCast's core value proposition—**precision B2B distribution with verified firmographic targeting**—does not depend on any single content source.
+SignalCast's core value proposition—**precision distribution to the right audience**—does not depend on any single content source.

 ### Supported Asset Types